Podere Castellinuzza di Coccia Paola

 Varietal/Blend: Sangiovese

-Vineyard Area: The Gran Selezione comes from a special selection of the best grapes harvested in the heart of the oldest vineyard (terraces) which is surrounded be chestnut forest.
+Vineyard Area: The Gran Selezione comes from a special selection of the best grapes harvested in the heart of the oldest vineyard (terraces).
+This tiny site is surrounded by chestnut forest on a slope of 40%.
 Vines are between 120 and 150 years old.
 Gran Selezione is made only in outstanding vintages.

 Soil: Sandstone